nedbat/coveragepy/doc/cmd.rst

   You asked coverage.py to measure module XXX, but it was never imported by your program.

-No data was collected (no-data-collected)
+No data were collected (no-data-collected)
   Coverage.py ran your program, but didn't measure any lines as executed.
   This could be because you asked to measure only modules that never ran, or for other reasons.